Why Computational Biologists are Essential to Advancing Science

 New RFA Supports Technologists to Gain Insights into Health and Disease

-The field of single-cell biology is growing rapidly, generating large amounts of data from a variety of tissues and organs — to the tune of 20 million cellular data points alone in cellxgene (a CZI-developed tool that allows scientists to visualize datasets from single cells).
+The field of single-cell biology is growing rapidly, generating large amounts of data from a variety of tissues and organs — to the tune of 20 million cellular data points alone in Chan Zuckerberg CELL by GENE (CZ CELLxGENE), a tool that allows scientists to visualize datasets from single cells.
 The growth in the number and size of available single-cell datasets provides exciting opportunities to push the boundaries of current computational tools.

 However, as the data volume has grown, so too have the analytical bottlenecks for the field.
 With access to a large amount of data and rapid development of corresponding tools and methodologies, the field is now primed to begin compiling and querying the initial drafts of tissue atlases, such as the Human Cell Atlas (HCA), to drive new science, technologies, and discoveries into health and disease.